Boa sigma: Phylogeny

 Suárez-Atilano et al. (2014) identified two lineages of Boa imperator with a divergence date of about 5.2 Ma.
 However, Card et al. (2016) found the divergence date of these lineages, which they recognized as Boa imperator and Boa sigma, to be around 14 Ma.
 Both divergence dates could be explained with the rise of biogeographical barriers.

 Distribution and habitat

 Boa sigma is distributed along the Pacific Coast of Mexico west of the Isthmus of Tehuantepec.
 The northernmost records are from Sonora, where the species can reach altitudes of 1420 m.
 Within the distribution range of Boa sigma, the three islands of the Islas Marías are included: María Madre, María Magdalena and María Cleofas.

 Based on species distribution modelling, Boa sigma lives mainly within the tropical dry forest ecoregion, whereas Boa imperator seems to prefer areas with more precipitation.
-In Oaxaca, there is a contact zone between these two species, but it's unclear whether or not hybridization occurs there.
+In Oaxaca, there is a contact zone between these two species, but it is unclear whether or not hybridization occurs there.